Test Sample Accuracy Scales with Training Sample Density in Neural Networks: Experiments

 \section{Experiments}

 We tested the ability of the input-conditioned bound in \cref{eq:true_error_bound} to predict out-of-distribution and misclassified in-distribution samples.
 Taking pre-trained VGG16 and ResNet50 models for CIFAR100 and CIFAR10, we computed area under false positive rate vs. true positive rate (AUROC) and area under coverage vs. effective accuracy (AUCEA) for each method.
 Definitions are given in \cref{app:metrics}.
 These metrics treat predicting unreliable samples as a binary classification problem, where for out-of-distribution, ground truth is old distribution/new distribution, and for misclassified in-distribution, ground truth is classified correct/incorrect.
 Method output is accept/reject.
 All methods produce a metric per sample that is assumed to scale with unreliability, so 1K thresholds for discretizing into accept/reject decisions were uniformly sampled across the maximum test set range, yielding the AUROC and AUCEA curves.
-In-distribution misclassification validation set was used to select hyperparameters, i.e. we use a realistic, hard setting where OOD data is truly unseen for all parameters.
 For our method, we used Gaussian weighting with standard deviation $\rho$, $k(h_i, h_j) = e^{- \operatorname{Hamming}(p_i,p_j)^2 / (2\rho^2)}$, and took log of the bound to suppress large magnitudes.
+In-distribution misclassification validation set was used to select all hyperparameters, i.e. we use a realistic, hard setting where OOD data is truly unseen for all parameters.